tbma2014us/ops-tools/README.md

 ## start-stop.py
 Starts or stops AWS EC2 instances by name or instance id

+## wait.py

+Wait for remote SSH service to come back after a boot or reboot

 ## watchdog.py
 TCP-port watchdog.
 Monitors availability of the TCP port, runs external process if port is unavailable.